marcomole00/sweng2-rp-mole/report.md

 # Conclusion

 We have seen how a misconfiguration of environment variables could lead to difficult to debug crashes or misbehaviours of the application.
-In this report I've proposed a solution to the problem of the lack of type checking of environment variables in the declarative language of kubernetes.
+In this report I've proposed a solution to the problem of the lack of type checking of environment variables in the declarative language of Kubernetes.
 The solution is based on the Language Server Protocol, which is a protocol that is used by most of the popular IDEs.
 The solution is based on the idea of generating the configuration schema of an image from the documentation of the image.
 The configuration schema is then stored on the registry, and it is retrieved by the language server when the user is writing the YAML file.
 The language server then checks the configuration options of the YAML file against the configuration schema of the image, and it notifies the user of any errors or warnings.

 The advantages of implementing this "type checking" mechanism in the the development environment are: